-Oil central heating with oil fired AGA and open fire.
-AGA cooker, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs (one with Freeview), video, DVD, CD, WiFi, selection of books/children's games, suggested route cards for walking & cycling & games room with medium sized pool//snooker table.
+Oil central heating with oil AGA and open fire.
+AGA cooker, microwave, fridge/freezer, washer/dryer, dishwasher, TV with Freeview, video, DVD, CD, WiFi, selection of books/children's games, suggested route cards for walking & cycling & games room with medium sized pool/snooker table.
 All fuel & power inc. in rent.
 Bed linen inc. in rent.
 Cot & highchair.
 Ample parking on grass.
 Secure outbuilding for bike storage.
 Pressure washer available for bike cleaning.
 Enclosed front garden with furniture.
 Sorry, no pets and no smoking.
 Shops & pubs 6 miles (Reeth), supermarkets can deliver by arrangement.
 Private natural spring water supply.
-Note: Swaledale Music Festival 24th May to 7th June 2014.
-Note: Property accessed along narrow tarmac roads leading to loose surfaced, uneven farm lane for last 200 metres - take extreme care, especially in adverse weather.
-Alternatively, a grass track runs alongside this lane accessed 100 metres along the lane.
+Note: Swaledale Music Festival 24th May to 6th June 2015.
+Note: Check-in time 4pm.

 From heather-clad moors and limestone scars, to market towns and the steady pace of country life - the sublime Dales await you!
 Where else in Britain is it as satisfying to sit and do nothing as it is to explore the numerous pursuits on offer?